 - To create a child object parent object reference field is required.

-- Administrators select Allow reparenting option in the master-detail relationship definition to represent child records in master-detail relationship on custom objects.
+- Administrators select Allow reparenting option in the master-detail relationship definition to represent child records in a master-detail relationship on custom objects.

 Note: master-detail relationship can’t be created on objects where the User or Lead objects are the master.